ControlSystemStudio/phoebus/app/databrowser-timescale/doc/5_TimescaleDB_Details.md

 a complete reorganization of data into a new chunking setup is expensive.
 The chunking setup should thus be "right" from the start.
-At the time of this writing, however, there is no operational experience that would allow us to make qualified suggestions for the "best" chunking configurationData.
+At the time of this writing, however, there is no operational experience that would allow us to make qualified suggestions for the "best" chunking configuration.
 Details of the TimescaleDB options might also change.

 More more, refer to https://docs.timescale.com/timescaledb/latest/